MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-user-needs-read-write-access-organization.md

 There are multiple ways to do this:

-1. **JIT user provisioning**: When users access an environment URL, access requirements are checked at the time of sign-in and qualified users are added to the environment.
+1. **Just-in-time (JIT) user provisioning**: When users access an environment URL, access requirements are checked at the time of sign-in and qualified users are added to the environment.

 2. **User impersonation call**: Impersonation call triggers a JIT sync for the user.
 See [How to impersonate a user](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/impersonate-another-user-web-api#how-to-impersonate-a-user).